by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu24.04_WSL2_setup/README.md

 #### Semi-Empirical Quantum Methods
 - Tools: MOPAC, DFTB+
-- Use: Fast electronic structure calculations, charge distribution, energy evaluation
+- Use: Fast electronic structure calculations, charge distribution, energy evaluation (Although it is inferior to the first principles calculation, it can discuss the structural stability qualitatively or semi-quantitatively in terms of energy.)

 #### first principles calculation (Band calculations due to periodic boundary conditions)
 - Tools: QE, CP2k, Siesta, Abinit, VASP, etc